deeesolis/portfolio/about.md

+# engineer  |   cloud & culture

+More than a title, I am an engineer who designs, builds and maintains systems, whether systems of machines or of human relations.

-# A watcher of clouds
+>### a watcher of clouds
+>

-is a curious being.
+>_is a curious being.
 She imagines connections and representations of patterns from a distant, limited perspective.
 Curiosity alone solves few of her problems.
-Although observation, rigorously practiced, has taught her to predict storms and importantly, rainbows as well.
+Although observation, rigorously practiced, has taught her to predict storms and importantly, rainbows as well._

-#### engineer  |   cloud & culture

-An engineer designs, builds and maintains systems, whether systems of machines or of human relations.
-A system is complex in its number of components and the mechanics between them.

 ### gathering knowledge